marcojakob/hugo-lambda-function/README.md

 ## Ideology

-The idea of this repo is to build a zip package that you can deploy to AWS Lambda.
-The lambda function fires on a SNS event, which is publishing GitHub events.
-In a nutshell,
+The idea of this repo is to build a zip package that can be deployed to AWS Lambda.
+This is what happens when everything is in place:

+1. A new commit is pushed to GitHub.
+2. The GitHub webhook notifies Amazon SNS.
+3. The lambda function fires on the SNS event.
+4. The lambda function creates a 'pending' status for the commit.
+5. It downloads the commit as zip file from GitHub.
+Then it uses Hugo to generate the static website and syncs it to S3.
+6. After a successful deployment, lambda sets the GitHub commit status to 'success'.

+## Usage

 1. Publish the site contents repo to a AWS SNS Topic.
 In GitHub, repo settings -> Webhooks
   * Recommended: IAM user for the credentials in GitHub.
-2. Subscribe the AWS Lambda function to the SNS topic.
-(No special IAM permissions are needed for this)
+2. Run `build-package.sh` and use the generated zip file to create a new AWS Lambda function.
+Subscribe the Lambda function to the SNS topic.
+(No special IAM permissions are needed for this).
-3. Lambda function's job is to build the static content and push to a S3 bucket of the same name as the repo name
+3. Lambda function's job is to build the static content and push to a S3 bucket of the same name as the repo name.
   * Lambda function will need to have IAM permissions to read/list/put/delete S3 bucket objects and Cloudwatch Logging permissions.

-## Zip File

-The zip file was needed because the function needs boto3 library (for ease, the awscli libraries) - an alternative implementation might re-write `aws s3 sync` in native python then this zip file becomes mostly moot.

-1. Launch a t2.nano, running the published [supported AMI](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) (I'm using [Cloud9 IDE](https://c9.io) for this).
-2. Run `build-package.sh`
-3. Fetch resulting zip file
-4. Upload to AWS Lambda
-5. Remember to shutdown the t2.nano if not being used

 ## Future